SamuelHiron/learncpp/Notes.md

 **Use that if you want to have random number in your code :** https://www.learncpp.com/cpp-tutorial/global-random-numbers-random-h/

+# chapter 9: Error Detection and Handling
+**Scope creep** occurs when a project’s capabilities grow beyond what was originally intended at the start of the project or project phase.

+**Software verification** is the process of testing whether or not the software works as expected in all cases.
+A **unit test** is a test designed to test a small portion of the code (typically a function or call) in isolation to ensure a particular behavior occurs as expected. **Unit test frameworks** can help you organize your unit tests. **Integration testing** tests the integration of a bunch of units together to ensure they work properly.

+**Code coverage** refers to how much of the source code is executed while testing. **Statement coverage** refers to the percentage of statements in a program that have been exercised by testing routines. **Branch coverage** refers to the percentage of branches that have been executed by testing routines. **Loop coverage** (also called the **0, 1, 2 test**) means that if you have a loop, you should ensure it works properly when it iterates 0 times, 1 time, and 2 times.

+The **happy path** is the path of execution that occurs when there are no errors encountered.
+A **sad path** is one where an error or failure state occurs.
+A **non-recoverable error** (also called a **fatal error**) is an error that is severe enough that the program can’t continue running.
+A program that handles error cases well is **robust**.

+A **buffer** is a piece of memory set aside for storing data temporarily while it is moved from one place to another.

+The process of checking whether user input conforms to what the program is expecting is called **input validation**.

+**std::cerr** is an output stream (like `std::cout`) designed to be used for error messages.

+A **precondition** is any condition that must always be true prior to the execution of some segment of code.
+An **invariant** is a condition that must be true while some component is executing.
+A **postcondition** is any condition that must always be true after the execution of some code.

+An **assertion** is an expression that will be true unless there is a bug in the program.
+In C++, runtime assertions are typically implemented using the **assert** preprocessor macro.
+Assertions are usually turned off in non-debug code.
+A **static_assert** is an assertion that is evaluated at compile-time. `assert(BooleanConditionToTest & "msg erreur si besoin")`

+Assertions should be used to document cases that should be logically impossible.
+Error handling should be used to handle cases that are possible.

+See the [std::cin and handling invalid input](https://www.learncpp.com/cpp-tutorial/stdcin-and-handling-invalid-input/) for how to handle `std::cin` errors

 # chapter 10: Type Conversion, Type Aliases, and Type Deduction